officialJCReyes/dell-esxi-plex/README.md

 ![alt text](https://imgur.com/b6XV0Jl.jpg "ESXi Turning on a VM")
 ![alt text](https://imgur.com/zmUzr7H.jpg "ESXi Opening VM Console")

+With the console open, you can now proceed with the standard installation of the operating system of your choosing

 ## Plex VM
 Since this VM will be on 24/7, I've decided to create two user accounts, Admin and PMS, with PMS being a standard user and which will be logged in all the time.
 I prefer running Plex as a Windows service so that it will auto start when I reboot the VM for updates or maintance.
 We will be using NSSM, the Non-Sucking Service Manager, which you can download [here](https://nssm.cc/download).
 Open the ZIP file and copy the contents of the *win64* folder to *C:\Windows\System32*.
 This allows use to run NSSM via the command line.